-Santiago’s 1994 account of growing up in a large family in rural Puerto Rico, moving to Brooklyn, translating for her mother at the welfare office, and ultimately graduating from Harvard with high honors, has become a welcome staple in schools.
+Santiago’s 1994 account of growing up in a large family in rural Puerto Rico (which may be our 51st state someday), moving to Brooklyn, translating for her mother at the welfare office, and ultimately graduating from Harvard with high honors has become a welcome staple in schools.
 If you’re too old to have read it in class, you should pick it up now.
 The warmth and palpable tenderness of Santiago’s story feels like an invigorating embrace.

 Bald in the Land of Big Hair by Joni Rodgers

 Rodgers was just 32 and raising two young children with her husband when she was diagnosed with non-Hodgkins lymphoma.
-While many cancer memoirs have been published since Bald in the Land of Big Hair came out in 2001, few can match Rodgers’ candor and her wise-cracking, laugh-out-loud humor.
+While many cancer memoirs have been published since this one came out in 2001, few can match Rodgers’ candor and her wisecracking, laugh-out-loud humor.
 Perhaps laughter was her best medicine, as Rodgers is alive and well today.

 The Faraway Nearby by Rebecca Solnit

 Solnit redefines—and defies—genre.
-The Faraway Nearby opens with her mother’s descent into Alzheimer’s, then takes us on an entirely unexpected journey encompassing everything from fairytales and myths to a trip to Iceland to the birth of Frankenstein.
+The book opens with her mother’s descent into Alzheimer’s, then takes us on an entirely unexpected journey encompassing everything from fairy tales and myths to a trip to Iceland to the birth of Frankenstein.
 The result is both wholly original and deeply moving.